AdobeDocs/experience-manager-65.en/help/sites-deploying/in-place-upgrade.md

 Check the configuration files beneath `crx-quickstart/install` folder.
 If a migration was necessary these will be updated to reflect the target repository.

-**A note on datastores:**
+>[!NOTE]
+>

-While `FileDataStore` is the new default for AEM 6.3 installations, using an external datastore is not required.
+>While `FileDataStore` is the new default for AEM 6.3 installations, using an external datastore is not required.
 While using an external datastore is recommended as a best practice for production deployments, it is not a prerequisite to upgrade.
 Due to the complexity already present in upgrading AEM, we recommend performing the upgrade without doing a datastore migration.
 If desired, a datastore migration can be executed afterwards as a separate effort.

 ## Troubleshooting Migration Issues {#troubleshooting-migration-issues}